AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 This can be useful anytime you need the editing environment to be able to run native code.
 For example, you might need to call out to another application or library to do some processing; you might want to take advantage of operating system functions that aren't exposed through the editor's JavaScript services; or if you need to do some processing that is especially CPU-intensive, you might want to implement that in C rather than in JavaScript.

-Unlike other editor extensions, you don't have to add anything into your *.plugin* file to set up a *.dll* extension.
+Unlike other editor extensions, you don't have to add anything into your *.stingray_plugin* file to set up a *.dll* extension.
 However, you do have to follow the instructions on this page to write your C code, compile to a *.dll* file, tell the editor in your plug-in's JavaScript when you want to load and unload the library, and finally call the exposed C functions from JavaScript.

 ## More resources